Bad news as food hygiene ratings given to two Glasgow takeaways

 Advertisement

-And Jaconelli's Fast Food, at 1419 Maryhill Road, Glasgow was also given an "improvement required" classification on February 6.
+And Original Chillies, at 325 Nitshill Road, Glasgow was also given an "improvement required" classification on February 7.